1. Your existing unverified agent

 Post-Execution Verification

-After execution, the wrapper captures a deterministic snapshot and runs mathematical assertions—not "LLM-as-a-judge."
+After execution, the wrapper captures a deterministic snapshot and runs deterministic assertions—not "LLM-as-a-judge."

 The Authorization Sidecar